BradyAJohnston/MolecularNodes/README.md

 Importantly none of this would be possible without the [Blender](https://www.blender.org/about/foundation/) and the [Blender Foundation](https://www.blender.org/about/foundation/) and the fantastic work of all the developers, from the community and the foundation itself.

+> ### This documentation is currently not complete for all of the nodes, but there should be enough to get you started.
+More complete documentation is in the works.

 ## Installation

 > This addon is built with Blender v.
 3.1.2, some of the nodes may break in earlier versions.